 Dual credit is defined as a student who is concurrently earning both Cassville High School and college credit and receives instruction from a Cassville High School instructor in a high school.
 Dual credit courses are available through Crowder College, Drury University, and Missouri State University.
 Dual credit means that both high school and college credits are received.
 These courses have fees which are the responsibility of the student.
 Refer to the course description guide for specific prerequisites for enrollment.
-These courses are listed on page 16.
+These courses are listed on page 16 of the Cassville High School Course Description Guide.